Midland GXT1000vp4 review

-The manufacturers took extreme care in this aspect and apart from the regular rechargeable batteries each device can also work with 4 standard AA batteries and you can use this option if you don’t have an option to recharge.
+The manufacturers took extreme care in this aspect and apart from the regular rechargeable batteries each device can also work with four standard AA batteries, and you can use this option if you don’t have an option to recharge.
 This facility is rarely seen in the walkie-talkies.
 One can even select the power settings (high, medium, and low) from the menu so that the battery life can be increased.
-These devices charge very fast and one can charge them with desktop charger or the AC adapter given.
-The battery life extender option really increases the battery life when the devices are in standby mode.
+These devices charge very fast, and one can charge them with desktop charger or the AC adapter given.
+The battery life extender option increases the battery life when the devices are in standby mode.

-- The automatic scan function displays the all the active channels and you can choose the channel you want to communicate.
+- The automatic scan function displays all the active channels, and you can choose the channel you want to communicate.

-- Similar to mobile phone, one can lock the device after selecting the settings.
+- Similar to a mobile phone, one can lock the device after selecting the settings.

 - You can use this set in the drizzling or (small) rainy environment also as it has JIS4 waterproof rating.

-- You can use this device in the nighttime also with ease, as it is equipped with LCD display.
+- You can use this device in the nighttime also with ease, as it is equipped with LCD.

 - Whisper mode is an innovative idea.
-After enabling this option, even if the speaker whispers the listener is able to hear it clearly with full volume.
+After enabling this option, even if the speaker whispers the listener can hear it clearly with full volume.

-- This set is perfect for tourist camp organizers, during events like treasure hunt, trekking etc. One can use this set for a minimum of five years and you will not face any problem even after this span has passed.
-Extremely durable and a log sturdy life is what this talkie has to offer.
+- This set is perfect for tourist camp organizers, during events like a treasure hunt, trekking, etc. One can use this set for a minimum of five years, and you will not face any problem even after this span has passed.
+Extremely durable and a sturdy log life is what this talkie has to offer.

 I also noticed that this mobile radio features excellent channel security, whether with just another person or with a group.
 With a huge number of privacy choices, you are almost 100% guaranteed not to hear others not in your party on the same channel.